DAY 1: Start your Camino journey

 Lugo is a UNESCO World Heritage Site as it is the only city in the world to be surrounded by completely intact Roman walls.
 It is also on the Camino de Santiago: on the Camino Primitivo route, so you will spot yellow arrows and shell markings in the old town.

-After breakfast, the group will travel by bus to the town of Sarria to start the Camino walk, approximately 30 minutes away.
-Sarria is a small market town and the most popular starting point for the Camino de Santiago, as the distance from here (111kms) allows walkers to request the Compostela certificate.
+After breakfast, the group will travel by bus to the hamlet of Morgade to start the Camino walk, approximately 30 minutes away.
+This is the perfect spot to start your walk on the Camino de Santiago, as the distance from here is the required 100kms which allows walkers to request the Compostela certificate.

-Today you will walk 22kms from Sarria to Portomarin, entering rural Galicia, through one of the most wonderful oak woods (‘carballeiras’) on the route.
-It is a relatively easy stretch of the Camino trail, taking in forest tracks and quiet country roads, passing tiny hamlets and pretty Romanesque buildings such as Barbadelo Church before arriving in Portomarin.
+Today you will walk 12kms from Morgade to Portomarin, entering rural Galicia, through wonderful oak woods (‘carballeiras’) on the route.
+It is a relatively easy stretch of the Camino trail, taking in forest tracks and quiet country roads, passing tiny hamlets and pretty Romanesque buildings before arriving in Portomarin.

 After a little time to wander around Portomarin, the group will be collected and travel to the hotel in Lugo (approximately 30 minutes).
 The city has plenty of amazing restaurants for you to explore at leisure over the remaining evenings in Lugo.

 After breakfast, the group will be picked up at the hotel in Lugo and travel back to Portomarin (approximately 30 minutes) to continue the journey.
-Today’s stage is 24kms long, leaving Portomarin and the river Miño behind and walking across the countryside to the town of Palas de Rei.
+Today’s stage is 11kms long, leaving Portomarin and the river Miño behind and walking across the countryside to the town of Ventas de Naron.

 There is some uphill walking to be done on your way to the beautiful Serra de Ligonde, the highest point of today’s stage.
 You will get to admire some of the wonderful churches, tiny villages, and scenery along the way.
 In Os Lameiros, you will get to admire its wonderful stone cross ‘cruceiro’, built in 1670 with one side depicting the crucifixion of Christ and the other side featuring an image of the Virgin.